mattrussi/gitlab-com-runbooks/howto/k8s-gitlab-operations.md

 This will validate you have all required components installed necessary to interact with this repo.
 Follow the links provided to complete the necessary installs of missing components.
-Keep in mind if you have a method of your choice to install some of these components, such as the executable is in your path, `k-ctl` doesn't care how items are installed.
+Note that if you have a preferred method of installing this tools, it's perfectly fine to utilize your preferred method.
+`k-ctl` doesn't care how items are installed, only that they are accessible in your `$PATH`.

 - [ ] Get the credentials for the pre-prod cluster: